 #Check the Ring/Silent Switch

 The small switch on the left side of your iPhone controls the ringer, but it also affects media playback in certain apps.
-Flip it so the orange indicator isn’t showing, then press Volume Up while YouTube is open.
+Flip it so the orange indicator is hidden, then press Volume Up while YouTube is open.
+It takes less than 3 seconds and resolves the majority of iPhone audio complaints we saw in testing.

-This was the fix on our iPhone 15 running iOS 18.3.
-Silent switch on meant zero audio from YouTube, even with media volume maxed out.
-One flip and sound came back.
+This was the fix on our iPhone 15 running iOS 18.3.2.
+Silent switch on meant zero audio from YouTube even with media volume maxed out.
+One flip and the sound came back within a second.

 #Force Close and Reopen the App